desmondwong1215/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Teacher commands to remove student from course command with a STUDENT_ID.
+1. Teacher commands to remove student from course command with a student id.
-2. EB checks the validity of the STUDENT_ID.
+2. EB checks the validity of the student id.
 3. EB checks if the student is currently enrolled in the course.
 4. EB removes the student from the course roster.
 5. EB displays a success message confirming the removal.